-- Using your own weapon as leverage against the opponent’s grip on their weapon or using your weapon to accomplish any of the other strategies described above.
+- Using your weapon as leverage against the opponent’s grip on their weapon or using your weapon to accomplish any of the other strategies described above.

 You will want to become very accomplished at taking a Jo weapon away from a Uke or opponent.
-If you take a weapon away you have several options including: using the weapon against the opponent (to strike, throw, or somehow impede their actions), discarding the weapon in a manner that precludes the opponent from using it further (an option if you already have a weapon), or damaging the weapon in a way that precludes it from being used effectively in the future (note that this is actually quite difficult to do during a conflict).
+If you take a weapon away you have several options including using the weapon against the opponent (to strike, throw, or somehow impede their actions), discarding the weapon in a manner that precludes the opponent from using it further (an option if you already have a weapon), or damaging the weapon in a way that precludes it from being used effectively in the future (note that this is quite difficult to do during a conflict).

 The Tensoku Ryu Jo Yondan Kata employs a Jo Dori.
 See if you can find it while you study this form.

-Other Jo Nage specifically involve using the weapon as an active element in the throwing process.
+Other Jo Nage skills specifically involve using the weapon as an active element in the throwing process.
 This might involve trapping the hands or arms, sweeping or locking the legs, trapping the arms, using your weapon as leverage against an opponent’s weapon, using an opponent’s grasp on their weapon against them, using an opponent’s momentum against them, or encircling the head in some manner.
-These and many other options can be used to good benefit when attempting to throw another person using the Jo.
+These and many other options can be used for benefit when attempting to throw another person using the Jo.

-One key aspect of Jo Nage is use of the Yin-Yang concept.
+One key aspect of Jo Nage is the use of the Yin-Yang concept.
 You might also think of this in terms of the related fire and water conceptual model.
 If an opponent grabs the end of your weapon with both hands they will exert a lot of strength against you.
 This is a Yang condition.
 Unless you are incredibly powerful you will have a very difficult time using Yang as a way to counter your opponent’s grasp.
 Instead, you must use Yin.
 So if your opponent tightly grabs one end of your weapon you should let the other end of your weapon relax and go slack as you move it slightly.
 This repositions your opponent’s structure and makes subsequent movements much easier.

 You should practice Jo Nage as part of Jo Dori and as a standalone activity in which you use your weapon to directly initiate a throw.
-Practice a great variety of scenarios in which the opponent grabs you weapon with one hand, both hands, or has initiated a strike or kick without attempting the grab your weapon at all.
+Practice a great variety of scenarios in which the opponent grabs your weapon with one hand, both hands, or has initiated a strike or kick without attempting the grab your weapon at all.
 Practicing with a great variety of scenarios will provide you with the best possible sense of how to optimize this skill.

 Secondly, if you are Uke then you must not let a throw be the end of your defense either.
 Find a way to attack during the throw, counter the throwing action, initiate an escape, attack upon landing, destabilize your opponent, or avoid a subsequent lock or strike from an opponent who has thrown you.

 The final Jo Kata, Tensoku Ryu Jo Godan, is dedicated almost entirely to different methods of Nage using the Jo.
 This is perhaps the most technically challenging of all of the Tensoku Ryu Jo Kata.
-As a result is one of the most difficult to both learn and master.
-The best way to learn this form is to focus on each individual throw until you understand and appreciate each subtle movement and how it affects your opponent’s structure.
+As a result, it is one of the most difficult to both learn and master.
+The best way to learn this form is to focus on each throw until you understand and appreciate each subtle movement and how it affects your opponent’s structure.
 Once you grasp what is happening to your opponent the remainder of throwing sequence is usually fairly rudimentary.